The advantages are: cheap, fast, secure, flexible, scalable, and all the freedom to do what you want with the server.

 Should the higher-level system fail or be switched off, this also affects the VPS.
 Thankfully, that happens very seldom.
 Incidentally, physical servers that have to be restarted would also have the problem.

 Another small disadvantage, which is hardly significant, are the resources that the hypervisor needs.
 In rare, more theoretical cases, this can mean that the supported guest systems run (briefly) more slowly.
 But that’s it for the disadvantages.

 In short, modern VPS are suitable for all users for whom a reliable trio of performance, security and scalability is equally important.
 In addition, the limiting and expensive disadvantages of the physical server are eliminated.

 With VPS you can not only set up online shops quickly, but also share data such as documents, photos or videos with colleagues.
 The management of important customer data is also excellent, as is the hosting of game servers or large multi sites.
 In connection with the possibility of reacting quickly to changing requirements, the change is therefore suitable for many users.

 Pros and cons of VPS hosting – a conclusion.

 As you can see, a VPS has no real disadvantages in practice, but only advantages.
-However, you must of course deal with a good web hosting provider that allows as few customers as possible to share the same VPS server, a company with always updated top infrastructure and very experienced admins.
+However, you must of course deal with a good web hosting provider that allows as few customers as possible to share the same VPS server (absolutely NO overselling!), a company with always updated top infrastructure, very experienced admins and support engineers.
 We have been with the company Linux Hosts Inc for years. (see the start of this post) with our VPS hosting and we are still very satisfied with their services.
 Try them out and good luck with your VPS!